Tuesday, January 20, 2026

 According to Global Market Insights, which estimates that the collagen market is worth more than $4 billion, bovine collagen is “extensively utilized in the cosmetics industry.”
 This means that its production is intrinsically linked to cattle farming, which — as we know from existing research into the beef and leather industries — is linked with major deforestation.

-In fact, according to WWF, cattle ranching accounts for around 80 percent of deforestation in the Amazon rainforest.
+According to WWF, cattle ranching accounts for around 80 percent of deforestation in the Amazon rainforest.
 This isn’t just catastrophic for wildlife and biodiversity, but it’s also driving up emissions.
-This is because, when trees are cut down, they release all of the carbon they have sequestered back into the atmosphere.
-Then they are replaced with cows, which are huge emitters.
-(Over the course of just one year, one cow alone will belch around 220 pounds of methane, a greenhouse gas more potent than carbon dioxide.)
+This is because, when trees are cut down, they release all of the carbon they have sequestered.
+Then, they are replaced with cows, which are among the planet’s biggest emitters.
+Over the course of just one year, a single cow will belch around 220 pounds of methane, a greenhouse gas more potent than carbon dioxide.

 forest